A coordinated whole-school approach to preventing bullying may be encompassed within a broader policy for the school.

 What to include

-National Safe Schools Framework (PDF, 2.7MB) suggests that policy should include:
+The National Safe Schools Framework suggested that policy should include:

 - clear plain language definitions of terms including student wellbeing, aggression, violence, bullying (including online bullying/cyberbullying), harassment and acceptable use of technology